Data is a Resource

 Canada is behind the rest of the world …

-Ontario Government has adopted “Open by Default” Strategy”, as part of the Open Government initiative.
+The Ontario Government has adopted an “Open by Default” Strategy”, including an Open Data Directive, as part of the Open Government initiative.
 Even though some public health data has been released in an open format, there are still many issues with what’s available.
 And most importantly, no hospitals and patients data has been released in open format yet.
 For any company that would like to get access to that data for analyses, it’s an impossible task.

 - Data is kept in silos